wifisensing/PicoScenes-Manual/source/installation.rst

     Modified ThinkPad X201 laptop equipped with two Wi-Fi NICs (QCA9300 and IWL5300) and three external SMA antennas

-3. **PCI-E bridge adapter-based multi-NIC installation**
+3. **PCI-E Bridge Adapter-Based Multi-NIC Installation**

-The PCI-E bridge adapter can split one PCI-E connection into multiple, just like a PCI-E hub.
-Therefore, you may install connect multiple NICs to only one of the motherboard PCI-E slots via the bridge adapter.
+The PCI-E bridge adapter can split one PCI-E connection into multiple connections, similar to a PCI-E hub.
+Therefore, you can connect multiple NICs to only one of the motherboard's PCI-E slots via the bridge adapter.

-And even more so, you may build a multi-layer hierarchy of the bridge adapters and install AX200, QCA9300 or IWL5300 to all its leaf nodes.
-In this way, you may install over 100 Wi-Fi NICs to your system in theory.
-To validate the feasibility of this approach, we built a 27-NIC Wi-Fi sensing array using a 3-layer hierarchy of the 1 to 3 PCI-E bridge adapters.
+Moreover, you can build a multi-layer hierarchy of bridge adapters and install NICs to all the leaf nodes.
+In this way, you can theoretically install over 100 Wi-Fi NICs in your system.
+To validate the feasibility of this approach, we built a 27-NIC Wi-Fi sensing array using a 3-layer hierarchy of 1-to-3 PCI-E bridge adapters.
 The figure below shows the picture and layout of the 27-NIC array.
 The entire array is encapsulated in an IKEA box.

 .. figure:: /images/NICArrayLayout-horizontal.jpg
     :figwidth: 750px
     :target: /images/NICArrayLayout-horizontal.jpg
     :align: center

-    27-NIC Wi-Fi sensing array built upon 1-to-3 bridge adapters
+    27-NIC Wi-Fi sensing array built using 1-to-3 bridge adapters

 .. hint::
-    Do you want to access the research-ready hardware out of the box?
-Do you want to skip the unfamiliar hardware selection, installation and tricky setup?
+    Do you want to access research-ready hardware out of the box?
+Do you want to skip the unfamiliar hardware selection, installation, and tricky setup?

-    Go get them from our Taobao shop `PicoScenes软硬件与服务 <https://shop235693252.taobao.com/>`_!
+    Get them from our Taobao shop `PicoScenes软硬件与服务 <https://shop235693252.taobao.com/>`_!
 Our shop sells the modified ThinkPad X201 and all supported Wi-Fi NICs.

 .. _ax210_setup:

-Special guide for AX210/AX211 setup
+Special Guide for AX210/AX211 Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The latest Linux distros, such as Ubuntu 20.04.4 or 20.10, are using < 5.17 kernel versions, which don't support the Intel AX210/211 NIC.